wlonk/arcadia/rules/making_characters.rst

    You can surprise yourself by playing a character who has to face different challenges than you expected to face.

-(See :ref:`social-roles` for details.)
+See :ref:`Appendix: Social Roles` for details.

-Once you have a social role, choose your name, answer the relationship questions on your social role, and choose a passion.
+Once you have a social role, choose your family, you name, answer the relationship questions on your social role, and choose a passion.
+See :ref:`Appendix: Passions` for details.

 .. index::
    single: boons

-Now choose a personal boon:
+Next choose a personal boon:

 -  **Sol:** You are dazzling.
 You may draw an extra card when you are the center of attention.